ExoPredicator: Learning Abstract Models of Dynamic Worlds for Robot Planning: Process Learning and Predicate Invention

 \subsection{Parameter Learning via Variational Inference}

 Each causal process has continuous parameters for the delay distribution $p^\text{delay}_L$ and the probabilistic weight $W_L$, and we have a global parameter $W_F$ for the frame axiom.
-Fixing all discrete structure---including the predicates---we seek parameters maximizing the marginal likelihood $p(\mathcal{D})=p(s_{1:t}|s_0)=\sum_{\left\{ \Delta_{1:t}^{\underline{L}} \right\}}p(s_{1:t}, \{ \Delta_{1:t}^{\underline{L}} \}|s_0)$.
+Fixing all discrete structure---including the predicates---we seek parameters maximizing the marginal likelihood $p(\mathcal{D}_\text{abs})=p(s_{1:t}|s_0)=\sum_{\left\{ \Delta_{1:t}^{\underline{L}} \right\}}p(s_{1:t}, \{ \Delta_{1:t}^{\underline{L}} \}|s_0)$.
 This is intractable because there are combinatorially many ways of timing the cause-effects.

-We therefore approximate the marginal likelihood by introducing variational distributions corresponding to the time at which each cause realizes its effect: distribution $q_t^{\underline{L}}(A_t^{\underline{L}})$ encodes beliefs about $A^{\underline{L}}_t$, the “arrival time” of the cause coming from $\underline{L}$ due to a cause at time $t$.
-This can be viewed as a change of basis where $A^{\underline{L}}_t=\Delta_t^{\underline{L}}+t$. \Cref{app:probmod-and-elbo} derives the following variational lower bound on the marginal likelihood, which we optimize using Adam~\citep{kingma2014adam}.
+We therefore approximate the marginal likelihood by introducing variational distributions over the time at which each process realizes its effect: categorical distribution $q_t^{\underline{L}}(A_t^{\underline{L}})$ encodes belief about $A^{\underline{L}}_t$, the “arrival time” of the effect coming from the process $\underline{L}$ due to its activation at time $t$.
+This is a change of basis from delays to absolute times, $A^{\underline{L}}_t=\Delta_t^{\underline{L}}+t$, which leads to a tidier ELBO decomposition.
+We provide the full expression and derivation of the following variational lower bound on the marginal likelihood in \Cref{app:probmod-and-elbo}, which we optimize using Adam~\citep{kingma2014adam}.